If you love to travel and love to write, this free travel writing course will get you one step closer.

 Magazines and websites usually have guidelines for photographers.

-Some magazines (fewer every day) still insist on 35mm slides, while the rest want high-resolution digital shots.
+Most magazines (fewer every day) used to insist on 35mm slides, now replaced by high-resolution digital shots.
 Guidelines are different for each publication, so check before you submit.

 I can’t let you go without giving you one last tip: when you get to your destination, your first stop should be the postcard shop.